ctwgi/pic-safeheart/README.md

 # pic-safeheart
 SafeHeart hosts the official, read-only source of truth for the Protocol of Initiation Context (PIC).
 Provides /lsv (latest stable version) and /lsv-cl (version + changelog) for any AI or human to instantly verify and align to the current clean, lucid, protective interaction standard.
 Forever free, forever transparent.
 ——————————————————
-**Message from the Creator of PIC to anyone who will ever read this – human or AI!**
+##Message from the Creator of PIC to anyone who will ever read this – human or AI
 I never intended to create a protection mechanism against actions that do not accept my own version.
 I fully understand and accept that I may use the services of any AI platform exactly as they are offered.
 Nevertheless, within the various licenses, I have observed that AI sometimes tends to manipulate the context in order to create a state of continuous presence on my part in the conversation, similar to sustaining an addiction.